scls-cs/cs2022/condition/hw7.md

 3
 What is the upper bond of the number?
 50
-Generating random numbers between 3-50....
+Generating a random number between 3-50....

 How many tries for the player to win?
 5